glua/gmod-menu-plugins/README.md

 ## Installation
 Simply drag and drop the lua folder into your garrysmod/garrysmod directory.
 Accept to overwrite any files.
 (This is required for menu plugins to function)

+## For developers
+If you want to write your own menu plugins just look at the default plugins already included here.
+Especially take a look at the extra functionalty and settings store provided.